MewsSystems/gitbook-connector-api/operations/exports.md

 # Exports

+> ### Restricted!
+> These operations are currently in beta-test and as such are subject to change.

 ## Get all exports

 Get exports created by any integration for the enterprise associated with the provided access token.
 Only exports with status of `Pending`, `Processing`, and `Success` are returned, unless the exports are retrieved using the `ExportIds` property.
 Note this operation uses [Pagination](../guidelines/pagination.md) and supports [Portfolio Access Tokens](../guidelines/multi-property.md).